Guggilam-sai-prabhat/Netflixy/README.md

 These keys can be obtained as follows:
 - **TMDB API key**: Register an account on [The Movie Database (TMDB)](https://www.themoviedb.org/account/signup), navigate to your account settings, and request an API key.
 - **Firebase keys**: Create a Firebase project in the [Firebase console](https://console.firebase.google.com/), set up your application according to Firebase's guidelines, and find your project's specific settings under the project settings.

+Setting these variables correctly will allow your application to communicate with external services securely and effectively.

 4. Run the application:
    ```bash
    npm run dev